wothke/websid/README.md

 The below instructions assume a command prompt has been opened within the "websid" folder, and that the Emscripten environment vars have been set (run emsdk_env.bat).

-Running the makeEmscripten.bat will generate a JavaScript 'Tiny'R'Sid' library (backend_tinyrsid.js) including necessary interface APIs.
-This lib is directly written into the web-page example in the "htdocs" sub-folder.
+Running the makeEmscripten.bat will generate a JavaScript 'Tiny'R'Sid' library (backend_tinyrsid.js - and a separate tinyrsid.wasm file if you are compiling to WebAssembly) including necessary interface APIs.
+This output is directly written into the web-page example in the "htdocs" sub-folder.
 (This generated lib is used from some manually written JavaScript/WebAudio code, see htdocs/stdlib/scriptprocessor_player.min.js).
-Study the example in "htdocs" for how the player is used. (disclaimer: the .sh version of the make-script has been contributed by somebody else and I am not maintaing it or verifying that it still works)
+Study the example in "htdocs" for how the player is used.

+Disclaimer: the .sh version of the make-script has been contributed by somebody else and I am not maintaing it or verifying that it still works.

+Note: Due to some bug in Apple's JavaScriptCore (as of iOS 11.4) the regularily built version will not work on iOS devices.
+As a workaround you can compile using "-s SAFE_HEAP=1".
+This will make for slower code but it seems to be the only way around the iCrap bug.

 ## Depencencies

-The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player.
+The current version requires version 1.02 (older versions will not support WebAssembly) of my https://github.com/wothke/webaudio-player (use of the most recent version is recommended).

 ## License
 Terms of Use: This software is licensed under a CC BY-NC-SA (http://creativecommons.org/licenses/by-nc-sa/4.0/)